iolyd/drizzle-orm-helpers/README.md

 <br />

-Collection of unofficial helpers for use with Drizzle ORM.
-Most helpers provided are oriented towards Postgres and should be seen as temporary, awaiting remplacements in official Drizzle package(s).
+This is a collection of unofficial typescript-friendly helpers for use with Drizzle ORM.
+Provided items include common SQL/dialect-specific values, functions, operators, and column types.
+Note that most the work is currently oriented towards Postgres and that most "solutions" provided by this package should be seen as provisory, in wait of being replaced by implementations provided officially and with more stability through Drizzle-ORM package(s).

+## Documentation

 A crude auto-generated
 [**documentation** is available here](https://github.com/iolyd/drizzle-orm-helpers/blob/main/documentation/README.md).